 Skills and Applications Tasks 75% Mathematical Investigation 25%

 Additional costs: All Year 11 students require a Casio Graphics Calculator (Model fx-CG50 AU).
 This will need to be purchased if not already purchased in Year 10.
-(It is highly recommended that alternative brands are not purchased.)
+(It is highly recommended that

 MEDIA STUDIES (1MES10)